fsantanna/dceu/doc/manual.md

 A `loop` executes a block of code continuously until a termination condition is met.
-Ceu supports three loop variations:
+Ceu supports three loop header variations:

 1. An *infinite loop* with an empty header, which only terminates from break conditions.